Conquest of Mandalgarh: Capture

 In 1456–57, Sultan Mahmud Khalji once again besieged Mandalgarh fort.
 Although he was able to capture the lower fort, the hill fort proved to be more difficult.
 After the capture of the town, Khalji destroyed all the temples in the area and had mosques built in their place.
 He appointed mullas to perform the daily worship in these mosques.
 He then returned to Mandu via Chittor, sending his sons on missions to ravage the country of the Bhils and Kolis.

 As the siege persisted, an unexpected turn of events occurred when stones hurled by the manjanik from outside inadvertently damaged the most effective manjaniks within the fort of Mandalgarh, rendering them unfit for use.
 This development brought great satisfaction to the besiegers, yet the defending forces remained resolute in their efforts to protect the fort.
 Any damage inflicted on the walls by the attackers was promptly repaired, thanks to the fort's sturdy construction.
 However, the relentless assault with matin and zopin eventually resulted in a significant breach in the outer fortifications, causing chaos among the fort's occupants as they sought refuge within the inner fort.

 Recognizing the strategic importance of a water reservoir within the fort, which provided a crucial advantage to the defenders, Khalji ordered an attack on the reservoir's dams.
 The breach caused the water to escape and become contaminated, creating a water shortage that added to the besieged's hardships and increased the likelihood of a swift surrender.
 Additionally, Khalji ordered the filling of a portion of the ditch surrounding the outer wall to facilitate access for his army and enable entry into the fort.

 Once the ditch was filled, the defenders emerged from the inner fort with determination, engaging in a fierce battle.
 While some Rajputs valiantly fought to the end, others opted to surrender, offering ten lakhs of tankas as tribute and relinquishing control of the fort.
 However, due to the failing reservoirs of water caused by the firing of the cannons, the garrison eventually surrendered.
 Ultimately, the fort was successfully captured on 20 October 1457.

 Aftermath

 After allowing the occupants of the Mandalgarh fort to evacuate without further hindrance and releasing the captives upon payment of the required tribute, Khalji proceeded to enter the fort on the 6th of Zilhijja.
-Inside the fort, he demolished the old temple and utilized its materials to construct a mosque in its place.
+Inside the fort, he construct a mosque in fort.
 Furthermore, he appointed a qazi, a mufti, a muhtasib, a khatib, and a muazzin, establishing their stipends as well.
 These actions signified a symbolic transition to a permanent occupation, demonstrating the transformation that had occurred rather than being driven solely by religious fervor.
 With his long-held ambitions fulfilled and arrangements in place, Khalji then shifted his focus to other endeavors.
 The fort was soon recaptured by Kumbha.